 About Our Dogs

-These dogs are trained for the same skills as our public service and hearings dogs but are used only in the home.
-Home service dogs often go to younger clients and may be the first step to having a public service dog in the future.
-These dogs do not have the legal public access that certified public service dogs do.
+Skilled home companion dogs are trained to perform the same tasks as our service dogs, but they are used only in the home.
+Skilled home companion dogs often go to younger clients and may be a first step to having a service dog in the future.
+The wait time to receive a skilled home companion dog is typically six months to two years.

 Professional Therapy Dogs

-These dogs provide emotional support and companionship to families with special needs.
-They usually are not usually to perform specific tasks, but they receive thorough temperament evaluations and obedience training.
-These dogs do not have the legal public access that certified service and hearing dogs do.
+Therapeutic home companion dogs provide companionship to individuals or families with special needs.
+They usually do not perform specific tasks, but offer friendship and acceptance to their people.
+Therapeutic home companion dogs receive thorough temperament evaluations and obedience training.
+They do not have the legal public access that service dogs do.
+The wait time to receive a therapeutic home therapy dog is typically four months to a year.

 Sometimes, in spite of being carefully selected and evaluated, some dogs have to be released from our training program for certain behavioral or medical conditions that emerge later.
 Career-change dogs may be trained by other agencies for new careers in drug/bomb detection or search and rescue, or they are adopted out as pets.
 You can find a list of our dogs currently available for adoption at Petfinder.